james-gould/azure-keyvault-emulator/docs/CONFIG.md

 To make this as frictionless as possible the `AzureKeyVaultEmulator.Aspire.Hosting` library can automate **all** of this process for you in the background.

-After initial launch and installation the `Hosting` library will detect the certificates on your machine and not attempt to generate or install them again.

 ### Automatic SSL

-The Azure SDK requires SSL which the `Hosting` library will handle for you.
+The `Hosting` library will handle the SSL certificate creation and installation for you.

 On your first run of the Emulator you'll be prompted to install a `localhost` certificate, click `Yes` on the prompt.
-The certificates will be installed to your local user trusted authority store, not root, if you wish to remove them at any point.
+The certificates will be installed to your local user trusted authority store, not root, if you wish to remove it at any point.

 After the initial run you won't be prompted to install the certificate again.

 <p align="center">
     <img src="assets/LocalhostPrompt.png">